 4.1 Board balance and mix

-4.1.1 The Board recognises the importance of independence and objectivity in its decision making process.
-At least one third of the Board shall consist of independent non-executive Directors and the Board shall disclose on an annual basis in the Annual Report of the Company whether one third of the Board is independent.
+4.1.1 In line with the Code, the Board recognises the importance of independence and objectivity from Management in its decisionmaking process.
+At least half of the Board shall comprise independent non-executive Directors and shall disclose this on an annual basis in the Annual Report of the Company.
+Further, in line with Listing Requirements, at least one (1) woman Diector shall be appointed on the Board.

-4.1.3 The Board shall consider the need for its composition to reflect a range of skill mix and expertise.
+4.1.3 The Board shall consider the need for its composition to reflect a range of skill mix, experience and expertise.
 High levels of professional skills, knowledge, expertise, experience and appropriate personal qualities are prerequisites for directorship in the Company.
-Without limiting the generality of the foregoing, the qualifications for Board memberships are the ability to make informed business decisions and recommendations, an entrepreneurial talent for contributing to the creation of shareholder value, relevant experience, the ability to appreciate the wider picture, ability to ask probing operational related questions, possess high ethical standards, sound practical sense, and total commitment to furthering the interests of shareholders and the achievement of the Company’s goals.
+Without limiting the generality of the foregoing, the qualifications for Board memberships are the ability to make informed business decisions and recommendations, an entrepreneurial talent for contributing to the creation of shareholder value, relevant experience, the ability to appreciate the wider picture especially business trends, ability to ask probing operational related questions, possess high ethical standards, sound practical sense, and total commitment to furthering the interests of shareholders and the achievement of the Company’s goals.

 4.1.4 The Board shall have in place a clearly accepted division of power and responsibilities at the head of the Company to ensure a balance of power and authority.
-For this purpose, the positions of Chairman of the Board and the President and Group Chief Executive Officer (“PGCEO”) are to be held by different Directors of the Company.
+For this purpose, the positions of Chairman of the Board and the GCEO are to be held by different Directors of the Company.

 4.1.5 The Board identifies and appoints from amongst its members, a senior independent non-executive Director to whom the concerns of Directors and Shareholders of the Company may be conveyed.
 The name of the senior independent non-executive Director will be disclosed in the Annual Report of the Company.